sdc-china/IDA-doc/_posts/2018-01-15-installlation-post-installation.md

    ![][service]

 ### Plug-in
-You need to install this plug-in to record the UI.By now we only support chrome browser to record test case.
+You need to install this plug-in to record the UI.By now we only support Chrome browser to record test case.

-1. Download the recorder plug-in from Keter Home page.
+1. Download the Chrome plug-in from Keter Home page.
-2. Open the chrome browser and input the **chrome://extensions/**
+2. Open the Chrome browser and input the **chrome://extensions/**
-3. Drag and drop the .CRX file onto the chrome extension page
+3. Drag and drop the .CRX file onto the Chrome extension page
-4. Click the **Add extension** button in the prompt at the bottom of the screen
+4. Click the **Add extension** button in the prompt at the bottom of the screen.You can see the icon on the Chrome toolbar.

+   ![][keter]

 [toolkit]: ../images/install/toolkit.png
 [service]: ../images/install/service.png
+[keter]: ../images/install/keter.png